-Engineering simulation software provider Ansys (NASDAQ:ANSS) beat analysts' expectations in Q2 FY2023, with revenue up 4.8% year on year to $496.6 million.
-Revenue guidance for the full year also exceeded analysts' estimates but next quarter's guidance of $463.7 million was less impressive, coming in 11.9% below expectations.
-ANSYS made a GAAP profit of $69.5 million, down from its profit of $98.8 million in the same quarter last year.
+Engineering simulation software provider Ansys (NASDAQ:ANSS) reported results ahead of analysts' expectations in Q4 FY2023, with revenue up 16% year on year to $805.1 million.
+It made a non-GAAP profit of $3.94 per share, improving from its profit of $3.09 per share in the same quarter last year.

 Used to help design the Mars Rover, Ansys (NASDAQ:ANSS) offers a software-as-a-service platform that enables simulation for engineering and design.

 The company’s product suite includes Ansys Fluent for fluid dynamics analysis, Ansys Mechanical for structural assessments, and Ansys Electronics for electromagnetic testing.
 These products provide engineers with the ability to simulate and analyze complex designs, identify potential issues, and optimize performance before production.
 Ansys software is also compatible with third-party CAD and product lifecycle management (PLM) tools, making engineers' lives easier because it integrates into their favorite tools.

 Product development and design optimization would be an extremely expensive and time-consuming (as well as frustrating) process if manufactured goods could only be tested after production, only to be redesigned and produced again and again.
 Instead, simulations in different thermal environments or testing the structural integrity of a product can be done using Ansys’ software.
 This saves resources and time, as designs can be altered over and over before going to final production.

 Ansys principally generates revenue by selling seat licenses for its software suite, based on number of users in a customer’s organization.
 In addition, the company generates a smaller portion of revenue from training, consulting, and support services to ensure that customers succeed with the Ansys software suite.